rafaelppires/sbac-sgxdemo/README.md

 Page not present
 ```

+The physical address corresponding to the virtual `7f2f5b7ad000` is not present in the translation table.

 ## Memory dump

 Now, we will try to inspect the enclave memory.
-If you look in the source `negative\Enclave\Enclave.cpp`, you will find:
+If you look in the source `negative/Enclave/Enclave.cpp`, you will find:

 ```
 int ecall_compute(int a, int b) {